eabald/why-everyone-should-make-chat-app/notes.md

 ### A. Because everyone does?

-It's because everyone does chat apps?
+It's because everyone is making chat apps?
 Everyone made one?

 ### B. Because it's easy?